kbanach/JavaScript-Helpers/README.md

 Everything what you can see here, is a one-man-one-tomuchfreetime job.
 Don't blame me for anything.
 Ask questions.
 Questions are good.
 Like chocolate.

-If you want to add something into project or suggest some fuckup inside of it.
-Then please write to banach.krystian at gmail.
+If you want to add something into project or suggest some fuckup inside of it, then please write to banach.krystian at gmail.
 I promise I'll give you potato if you want one!

 Slava.